open-telemetry/community/projects/mainframe.md

 ## Deliverables

 -   Definition of semantic conventions that capture the concepts of the mainframe including hardware, virtualization, z/OS and subsystems, Linux on IBM Z by aligning to and extending the existing semantic conventions across resources, metrics, logs, and traces.
 The enhancements of the semantic conventions are assumed to be generically applicable to the mainframe and apply to any OS on the mainframe incl.
 TPF and z/VSE.
-The approach for enhancing the semantic conventions will be based on the existing definitions and the on-going work for converging with the Elastic Common Schema (ECS), define rules for mapping the concepts of the mainframe to the existing conventions and extend them with additional attributes where needed, e.g., for representing the different types of CPU utilization in the multi-layer environemnt of the mainframe.
+The approach for enhancing the semantic conventions will be based on the existing definitions and the on-going work for converging with the Elastic Common Schema (ECS), define rules for mapping the concepts of the mainframe to the existing conventions and extend them with additional attributes where needed, e.g., for representing the different types of CPU utilization in the multi-layer environment of the mainframe.
 -   Alignment of semantic conventions for virtualization between mainframe and other virtualizations solutions, as far as feasible and reasonable
 -   Description of mapping between names and mainframe terms (for conventions not specifically defined as mainframe extensions)
 -   Definition of a curated, most meaningful set of metrics (out of the thousands of available metrics) to be fully supported by the semantic conventions.